MisterDunwoody/AzureVM-NW-Protocols/README.md

 <img src="https://i.imgur.com/SsYlNMb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Wireshark, "SSH traffic only" was filtered.
-From Windows 10 VM, “SSH into” Ubuntu Virtual Machine (via its private IP address).
-Using commands such as ls, pwd, etc, type into the linux SSH was used to connect.
-SSH traffic is observed spamming in WireShark.
-The SSH connection can be exited, by typing ‘exit’ and pressing [Enter].
+In the Windows 10 virtual machine, Wireshark was used to filter for SSH traffic.
+From the Windows 10 virtual machine, SSH was used to access the Ubuntu virtual machine using its private IP address.
+The SSH traffic was then observed in Wireshark.Is is also possible tp log  into the Ubuntu virtual machine from the command line in the Windows virtual machine to observe additional traffic.

 </p>